-Once violent conflict between two groups has subsided, what is the best way to make a transition to civil society?
-Do former enemies need to ‘come to terms with their past’ if they are to live peacefully?
+Once violent conflict between two groups has subsided, what is the best way to transition to a civil society?
+Do former enemies need to “come to terms with their past” if they are to live peacefully?
 If such a reckoning is required, what are the strategies of transition available to the parties?

-The field of transitional justice, which takes up such questions, involves the philosophical, legal and political investigation of the aftermath of war.
-This entry will provide an introduction to the central problems animating this new field.
-I will do so by examining the history and difficulties associated with the operation of the two most important transitional policies: war crime tribunals and truth commissions.
-We will consider, among others questions, the tension between a desire for calm after war and the importance of putting human rights violators on trial, the need, as part of a political transition, to create a reliable historical record of past abuses, the promise and limitations of international criminal law and the coherence of forgiveness in politics.
+The field of transitional justice, which investigates such questions, involves the philosophical, legal, and political investigation of the aftermath of war.
+This entry will provide an introduction to the central problems animating this relatively new field.
+It will do so by examining the history and difficulties associated with the operation of three important transitional policies: war crime tribunals, truth commissions, and lustration policies.
+We will consider, among others questions, tensions between the desire for peace and stability after war and the importance of putting human rights violators on trial, the need, as part of a political transition, to create a reliable historical record of past abuses, the promise and limitations of international criminal law, and the coherence of forgiveness in politics.

-Part 1 examines the difficulties associated with war crime tribunals.
-Part 2 concentrates on the dilemmas involved in the operation of truth commissions.
-Part 3 considers the possibility of forgetting as a response to mass atrocity.
+Part 1 provides a theoretical introduction to the nature of transitional justice by highlighting the tensions between peace and justice typical of transitional settings.
+Part 2 examines the difficulties associated with war crime tribunals.
+Part 3 concentrates on the dilemmas involved in the operation of truth commissions.
+Part 4 focuses on administrative purges or lustration policies.
+The final section considers the possibility of forgetting as a response to mass atrocity.

 - Academic Tools